jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

   Tired of being a starving artist?
 Discover 15 simple ways on how to be a better writer and develop the writing skills you've always dreamed of.
 ---
-In the era of making money online, so many people want to know writer better.
+In the era of making money online, so many people want to know how to become a better writer.

 Here are 16 tips I know that will help you become a better written content creator.
 I've used them to increase sales and improve my writing program and book marketing.